facebook/chef-cookbooks/cookbooks/fb_users/README.md

 but you should keep users and groups in order of their UID/GID for your own sanity.

+You may specify a `comment` in addition to `uid`/`gid` for the entity.

+All other values must be set in the node object.

 ### Users and Groups
 Users and groups are setup using the `users` and `groups` hashes and are straight forward: